| |

 Both self-tanning home products and spray tans use DHA, which creates the appearance of tanned skin.

-Dihydroxyacetone, DHA, is a simple carbohydrate that can be sourced either chemically or naturally, from natural products such as beets and cane sugar.
+Dihydroxyacetone, also known as DHA, is a simple carbohydrate that can be sourced either chemically or naturally, from natural products such as beets and cane sugar.

-Only the outer dead skin cells are affected by this reaction, which means that the tan will begin to fade as the skin cells fall away.
+Only the outer dead skin cells are affected by this reaction, meaning the tan will begin to fade as the skin cells naturally fall away.

-No matter the product you use, you will notice a distinctive self-tanning smell during the process, which is due to the chemical reaction.
-All DHA containing products will emit this smell, but some fake tanning products contain fragrances that work to mask the smell.
+Regardless of the product you use, you will notice a distinctive self-tanning scent during the process, which is due to the chemical reaction.

 Is Fake Tan Safe?